Avetis-Berberyan-techx/Movie_webpage/README.md

 ```

 **Note:** Make sure your HTML file includes the AirDatepicker library before loading the main script, as it's used by the date picker functionality.

-## Dependencies

-- AirDatepicker (for date selection)
-- TMDB API (The Movie Database)

-## Benefits of This Structure

-1. **Separation of Concerns** - Each file has a specific responsibility
-2. **Maintainability** - Easy to locate and update specific functionality
-3. **Reusability** - Functions can be imported and reused across different parts
-4. **Testability** - Individual modules can be tested independently
-5. **Scalability** - Easy to add new features without cluttering existing code